Which Reasoning Trajectories Teach Students to Reason Better? A Simple Metric of Informative Alignment: Measuring Data-Student Suitability

 To validate these quantitative patterns and identify features that characterize effective learning trajectories, we conduct a simulation study.

 \paragraph{Simulation Setting} We simulate the student model’s token-level prediction distribution for reasoning trajectories and examine the numerical patterns exhibited by teacher trajectories that we deem effective.
-Specifically, we model the student’s prediction distribution as a bimodal distribution over the vocabulary $\mathcal{V}$.
-The first mode, denoted as $Z_A$, represents tokens that follow the student’s dominant patterns, which arise from student's massive general training data.
-The second mode $Z_B$, represents tokens whose patterns resemble strong reasoning trajectories, reflecting the student's prior exposure to relevant data.
+Specifically, we model the student’s prediction distribution as a \emph{bimodal distribution} over the vocabulary $\mathcal{V}$.
+The first (major) mode, denoted as $Z_A$, represents tokens that follow the student’s dominant generation patterns, which arise from its general training data.
+The second (minor) mode, $Z_B$, occupies a small fraction of the probability mass.
+It represents tokens from specific generation patterns that deviate from the major mode yet remain familiar to the student model.
 We instantiate both $Z_A$ and $Z_B$ as Zipf distributions \cite{zipf2013psycho, mikhaylovskiy2025zipf} over $\mathcal{V}$.
 Then the student’s overall token-level prediction distribution $Z$ is constructed as a mixture of $Z_A$ and $Z_B$:

 where $\pi = \frac{M_A}{M_A + M_B}$ and $M_A > M_B$.